 - Use flannels instead of wet wipes in your home.

 - Use tea towels instead of kitchen roll.

 - Buy washing powder in a cardboard box instead of the plastic boxes of pods.
-You can also purchase a refillable washing liquid from Little Green Refills.
-See the ‘Washing powder’ page under ‘ Recommended products’.
+Even better, you can also purchase refillable laundry liquid from the Zero Waste Torfaen Refill Station.

 - Buy dishwasher powder in a cardboard box instead of the individually wrapped tablets.
 See the ‘Dishwasher powder’ page under ‘Recommended products’.

 - When buying cards, always opt for ones with no cellophane wrapped around them.